Introduction

 Disable anonymous viewer and PTZ access | https://ip-address/axis-cgi/param.cgi?action=update&root.Network.RTSP.ProtViewer=password |

-* * After 20 failed login attempts within one second, the client IP address gets blocked for 10 seconds.
-Every following failed request within the 30 seconds page interval will result in the DoS Blocking Period being extended by another 10 seconds.
+*** After 20 failed login attempts within one second, the client IP address is blocked for 10 seconds.
+Every following failed request within the 30 seconds page interval will result in the DoS blocking period being extended by another 10 seconds.

 Basic hardening via AXIS Device Manager (Extend)

-This configuration file can be used to harden Axis devices using AXIS Device Manager and AXIS Device Manager Extend according to the corresponding items in Basic hardening.
-The configuration file consists of the same items as listed in Basic hardening via VAPIX API.
-It is possible that some configuration settings are not present in the AXIS OS version your device is running since some functionality has been removed to increase security.
-AXIS Device Manager and AXIS Device Manager Extend will automatically remove settings from the hardening configuration that are no longer relevant.
+It’s possible that some configuration settings are no longer available in your device’s AXIS OS version since some functionality has been removed over time to increase security.
+AXIS Device Manager and AXIS Device Manager Extend will automatically remove these settings from the hardening configuration.

-The Axis device will be configured to HTTPS only and the web interface will be disabled after uploading the configuration file.
-The example configuration file can be modified accordingly to desired needs by e.g. removing or adding parameters.
+After you upload the configuration file, the Axis device will be configured to HTTPS only and the web interface will be disabled.
+You can modify the configuration file according to your needs, for example by removing or adding parameters.